 The fondant-like dough when colored orange is great for hand molding into tiny Halloween pumpkin candies that can be used for decorating cakes, cupcakes, desserts, or for simply eating on their own.

 Save a tiny bit of the dough and color it green for shaping the stems.
-Shape the pumpkin's ridges with a table knife.
+Shape the pumpkin's side ridges with a table knife.
 The tiny candy pumpkins are perfect for decorating a Halloween cake.

 Candy corn is said to have been invented in the United States by George Renninger in the 1880s, and it was all originally made by hand.
 Nowadays, it is mass produced by Jelly Belly® using a recipe unchanged since about 1900.